Redinbox/wdio-selenoidnui-service/README.md

 Service cannot connect to Selenoid

-Ensure you have added wdio-selenoid-service to packages.json
+Ensure you have added wdio-selenoidnui-service to packages.json

 I cannot access the VNC session from the UI